timmcginley/41936/Roles/Architecture/README.md

 # Architecture
-The design of tall buildings requires a team approach between various disciplines of design, material fabrication and building construction.
-The Architecture role involves:
+Advanced building design requires team collaboration between different roles.
+It is therefore important to establish the responsibilities and dependencies of each role.
+For arhcitecture these are:
-* synthesing the client requirements into aesthetic and functional spaces.
+* Synthesing the client requirements into aesthetic and functional spaces.
+* Developing, synthesising and communicating the architectural design concept(s).
+* Model
-* defining the relationships between the spaces
+* Defining the relationships between the spaces
-* defining the mass (form) fo the building envelope
+* Defining the mass (form) fo the building envelope
-* defining access and egress to the BUILDING
+* Defining access and egress to the BUILDING
-* design of the car parking
+* Design of the car parking
-* acoustic analysis of the SPACES
+* Acoustic analysis of the SPACES
-* designing the FACADE based on the space requirements and input from MEP. building.
+* Designing the FACADE based on the space requirements and input from MEP. building.
 It is also responsible for the facade and finishes in the building.
 They coordinate the team effort so that the different material, service, activity components and other parameters act as a